chocolatey/docs/input/en-us/choco/commands/download.md

  -i, --ignoredependencies, --ignore-dependencies
      IgnoreDependencies - Ignore dependencies when installing package(s).
-       [Licensed editions](https://chocolatey.org/compare) only.
+       Licensed editions only.
 Defaults to false.

      --installed, --installed-packages
      Installed Packages - Download all installed Chocolatey packages.
-       [Licensed editions](https://chocolatey.org/compare) only.
+       Licensed editions only.
 Defaults to false.

      --ignore-unfound, --ignore-unfound-packages
      Ignore Unfound Packages - When downloading more than one package, continue when one is unfound.
-[Licensed editions](https://chocolatey.org/compare) only.
+Licensed editions only.
 Defaults to false.

      --disable-repository-optimizations, --disable-package-repository-optimizations
      Disable Package Repository Optimizations - Do not use optimizations for reducing bandwidth with repository queries during package install/upgrade/outdated operations.
 Should not generally be used, unless a repository needs to support older methods of query.
-When used, this makes queries similar to the way they were done in Chocolatey v0.1- 0.11 and before.
-Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.
+When used, this makes queries similar to the way they were done in earlier versions of Chocolatey.
+Overrides the default feature
+       'usePackageRepositoryOptimizations' set to 'True'.

      --recompile, --internalize